kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-15-Internet-Scale-Data-Science.md

 A first step in this direction was borne out of an effort to understand the following observation we made from our threat intelligence data: *A small subset of autonomous systems host a disproportionate amount of malicious activity.*

-In particular, 200 Autonomous systems hosted 70% of phishing activity from 2007 to 2015, and 100 Autonomous systems hosted 70% of malicious password attempts on Heisenberg honeypots in 2015.
+In particular, $$200$$ Autonomous systems hosted $$70%$$ of phishing activity from 2007 to 2015, and $$100$$ Autonomous systems hosted $$70%$$ of malicious password attempts on Heisenberg honeypots in 2015.

 *FIGURE*

 We wanted to understand what makes some autonomous systems more likely to host malicious activity.

 The topology of IPv4 is characterized by three levels of hierarchy, IP addresses, subnets, and ASes.
-IP addresses are 32-bit sequences that map blah to blah.
-Subnets are groups of these IP addresses.
+IP addresses on IPv4 are 32-bit sequences that identify hosts or network interfaces.
+Subnets are groups of IP addresses.
 Autonomous systems (ASes) are managed blocks of subnets that have independent routing policies.
 IPv4 is divided into about 65,000 of these ASes, which are managed by universities, public institutions, and private enterprises.
+There are 200,000,000 subnets on IPv4 today, and 2^32 IP addresses.

 We gathered historical data on the mapping between IP addresses and ASes from 2007 to 2015 to generate a longitudinal map of IPv4.